bcomnes/bret.io/src/blog/2020/package-automation/README.md

 ## Final thoughts

 This collection is written in the context of the Node.js programming system, however the class of tools discussed apply to every other language ecosystem and these automation levels could serve as a framework for assessing the maturity of automation capabilities of other programming language systems.
-Hopefully they can can provide some insights into the capabilities and common practices around modern JavaScript development for those unfamiliar with this ecosystem.
+Hopefully they can provide some insights into the capabilities and common practices around modern JavaScript development for those unfamiliar with this ecosystem.

 Additionally, this documents my personal suite of tools and processes that I have developed to automate package maintenance, and is by no means normative.
 Modification and experimentation is always encouraged.

 There are many subtle layers to the Node.js programming system, and this just covers the maintenance automation layer that can exist around a package.
 Much more could be said about the versioned development tooling, standardized scripting hooks, diamond dependency problem solutions, localized dependencies, upstream package hacking/debugging conveniences and local package linking.
 An even deeper dive could be made on the overlap these patterns have (and don't) have in other JS runtimes like [Deno](https://deno.com) which standardizes a lot around Level 1, or even other languages like Go or Rust.

-If you enjoyed this article, have suggestions or feedback, or think I'm full of it, follow me on twitter ([@bcomnes][twitter]) and feel free to hop in the the accompanying thread.
-I would love to hear your thoughts, ideas and examples!
-Also subscribe to my [RSS](http://bret-dk.local:3000/feed.xml)/[JSON](http://bret-dk.local:3000/feed.json) Feed in your favorite RSS reader.
+If you enjoyed this article, have suggestions or feedback, or think I'm full of it, follow me on Twitter ([@bcomnes][twitter]) and feel free to hop in the accompanying thread.
+I would love to hear your thoughts, ideas, and examples!
+Also subscribe to my [RSS](https://bret.io/feed.xml)/[JSON](https://bret.io/feed.json) feed in your favorite feed reader.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;Fully Automated Luxury Space Age Package Maintenance&quot;<br><br>I wrote up how tedious package maintenance tasks can be fully automated. <br><br>Hope someone enjoys!<a href="https://t.co/fvYIu2Wq0r">https://t.co/fvYIu2Wq0r</a> <a href="https://t.co/q220LTax8X">pic.twitter.com/q220LTax8X</a></p>&mdash; 🌌🌵🛸Bret🏜👨‍👩‍👧🚙 (@bcomnes) <a href="https://twitter.com/bcomnes/status/1311034520305569800?ref_src=twsrc%5Etfw">September 29, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>